ArtPoon/slides/markdown/mbi3100-distance.md

 # Clustering methods

 * Clustering is useful:
-  * for finding real patterns
+  * for finding real patterns, *e.g.*, biological pathways
   * to reduce a large database to a representative subset
-  * to define species
+  * to define species, other taxonomic groupings
+  * to detect anomalies (outbreaks)

 * There are an enormous number of methods (algorithms) for clustering data.
   * It is easiest to talk about different categories of clustering methods.